 Fattoria Poggio Alloro in San Gimignano, Tuscany, Italy is by far my favorite agriturismo.
 Basically ‘agriturismo’ means accommodation at a farm.
 In this case, the fabulous farm of the Italian Fioroni family, who runs their agriturismo full of passion and joy.
 This is the place to be if you want to get a taste of authentic Tuscany.

 At Fattoria Poggio Alloro you cannot not only enjoy bed and breakfast, but also lunch and dinner.
+With a view!
 It’s served daily ‘family style’ with home-made Tuscan dishes like fresh pasta, cheese and fig jam for example.
 The farm makes their own wine and olive oil and offers a magnificent view of the beautiful medieval town of San Gimignano.

 Coming back for more

 My friend Melissa and I ran into Fattoria Poggio Alloro by accident while driving around the Tuscan country side back in 2011.
 We noticed the Michelin guide sticker and the view, and had a vague presentiment this might be something special…

 My goodness, what a fantastic hidden gem we ended up having dinner!
 After the discovery in 2011, I went back a couple of times to Fattoria Poggio Alloro.
 It’s so fantastic here, there is nothing like it.
 Take me back please!
 I really would not mind to visit this place every year.
 I love it every time a bit more!

 Fattoria Poggio Alloro simply has a view that will never bore me.
 The medieval skyscrapers of San Gimignano are among Tuscany’s most famous views.
 The historic center of San Gimignano is a UNESCO World Heritage Site that attracts more and more tourists every year.
 But what most tourists do not know, is what a wonderful agriturismo is located so closely!